AnilPatel7636/AnilPatel7636.github.io/README.md

 >
 > ## About me
 >
 Hi, I am a student of [Indian Institute of Technology, Goa](https://iitgoa.ac.in/), and I'm interested in Web Development and CP.
-I have experience in Python, HTML, CSS & Javascript.
+I have experience in **Python, HTML, CSS** & **Javascript**.
 In my free time, I enjoy playing cricket, watching movies, playing online games, travelling and so on.

 >
 > ## Education